spdes/kalman-rust/README.md

 In folder `./benchmarks` you may find a few benchmark files written in Rust, Numpy, Jax, Matlab, and Julia to compare their performance on running Kalman filtering and smoothing.

-In short, the most important result is that the Rust implementation is evidently better than others when the state dimension is large, and there is still a room to optimise it further!
+In short, the most important result is that the Rust implementation is evidently faster than others when the state dimension is large (on my working computer), and there is still a room to optimise it further!

 You could find detailed results and explanations in [**this article**](https://not.finished.yet).